-As many as 1 in 4 Singaporeans could develop cancer in their lifetimes.
+According to the 2020 Singapore Cancer Registry Annual Report, as many as 2 in 5 Singaporeans could develop cancer in their lifetimes.
 Hence, getting a protection plan specifically for cancer may be a prudent move, especially for those with a family history of the dreaded disease.

 The traditional concept of insurance has always been focused on protecting loved ones left behind from undue hardship.
 Take for example cancer, which is widely recognised as a critical illness by many insurers, with the underlying implication that survival rates are not encouraging.
 This explains why many cancer insurance plans only pay out when the disease is in an advanced stage.